 Your router has large oversized handles for easy handling and maintaining proper control when routing.
-The left handle allows you to set cutter depth of cut when making plunge cuts, while the right handle provides easy access to the "onoff" trigger, "lock-on" button, and variable speed control selector.
+The left handle allows you to set cutter depth of cut when making plunge cuts, while the right handle provides easy access to the on-off trigger and lock-on button.
 The handles have also been designed so that they are comfortable and easy to grasp when operating in different positions or at different angles.